List of Nocturnal Animals

 Nocturnal animals are creatures that are active during the night and sleep during the day.
 While some animals, such as bats, owls and possums are strictly nocturnal, others have varying levels of nocturnality.
 For example, kangaroos are classified as nocturnal, but they are also active at dawn and dusk.
-Similarly, elephants and red foxes are predominantly active during dawn and dusk but venture out at night.
-Echidnas and red-bellied black snakes, on the other hand, adjust their activity levels based on their environment, foraging at night in hot weather and during the day in cooler temperatures.
-In essence, the term "nocturnal" encompasses a broad range of animals that are active when darkness falls.
+Similarly, red foxes are predominantly active during dawn and dusk but venture out at night.
+Echidnas and red-bellied black snakes, on the other hand, foraging at night in hot weather and during the day in cooler temperatures.

 House Gecko

-The house gecko is active after dark and forages of insects at night.
+The house gecko is found throughout northern Australia.
 It is fond of cohabiting with humans in houses and buildings.
+It is active after dark.

 Rat